-If the problem may be a violation of the housing code, you should request an inspection and a copy of the inspection report for your files.
-If the inspection reveals violations of the housing code, then the inspector will demand that the landlord repair the problems.
+If the problem may be a violation of the housing law, you should request an inspection and a copy of the inspection report.
+If the inspection reveals violations of the housing law, then the inspector will demand that the landlord repair the problems.

-If the landlord still does not make the repairs, you should inform the building inspector and request that he has the landlord make the needed repairs.
+If the landlord still does not make the repairs, you should tell the building inspector and request that he have the landlord make the needed repairs.